shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 second-hand one from eBay with SIM and voice support unlocked.

 Once you have a dongle, insert your SIM card and plug it into the machine you have Asterisk installed.
-Make sure you have the `Asterisk-chan-dongle` package installed.
+Make sure you have the `asterisk-chan-dongle` package installed.

-To configure we edit the `dongle.conf` file found in the configuration folder of Asterisk.
+To configure, we edit the `dongle.conf` file found in the configuration folder of Asterisk.
-The configuration folder is defined via the `astetcdir` option in the main `Asterisk.conf` and is usually `/etc/Asterisk/`.
+The configuration folder is defined via the `astetcdir` option in the main `asterisk.conf` file and is usually `/etc/asterisk/`.

 If there's no `dongle.conf` file located in the configuration folder, create one.
 The default dongle.conf can be found [here][6].

-Make a note of the `context` option in `dongle.conf`, the default value of `context` is `default` which we'll be referencing late, you can change it to something more appropriate like `dongle-incoming` to make it easier to remember, which is what we're doing below.
+Make a note of the `context` option in `dongle.conf`, the default value of `context` is `default` which we'll be referencing later.
+You can change it to something more appropriate like `dongle-incoming` to make it easier to remember, which is what we're doing in the below example.

 The main configuration requirements are specifying the correct audio and data device ports of the dongle.